Engineering Apprenticeships at The ICC Group

 We’re very proud to announce James Lunn’s achievement of completing the apprentice scheme with distinction here at The ICC Group.

 We first started our engineering apprenticeships scheme in 2011 to develop and encourage junior service engineers with the use of our in-house workshops, operating systems and guidance from senior service engineers.
-The apprenticeship is recognised within a government framework and is partnered with a local training provider.
+The apprenticeship is recognised within a government framework and is partnered with a local training provider at York College.
 The IT apprentice jobs we offer here at ICC, are perfect for young professionals looking to pursue a career in IT engineering through the Infrastructure Technician Apprenticeship.

 We talked to James to find out what the apprentice scheme is all about and what his achievement means to him.